thepassle/babel-plugin-demo/README.md

 # Babel-plugin-demo

-This repo is an example repo to follow along to the blogpost TODO.
+This repo is an example repo to follow along to the blogpost [Babel, Beyond Assumptions](https://medium.com/ing-blog/babel-beyond-assumptions-cf04b2dc1006).

 ## Usage